Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 2. **Install Other 3DSS Mods**
    - Install other 3DSS mods **after** GAMMA Scopes.
-   - You do not need to download the compatability patch "3DSS-For-BAS22" if you have vanilla GAMMA
+   - You do not need to download the compatibility patch "3DSS-For-BAS22" if you have vanilla GAMMA
    - Some mods may require the original versions to function.
 These original mods are **not included** unless specified in the **Standalone** section.

 3. **Delete Shader Cache**